Water Supply Monitoring Program

 A brief water supply shutoff will be required for some nearby houses.
 People will be notified in advance about any water supply disruptions.

 You might see Yarra Valley Water and our contractors visiting the site from time to time throughout the year to test the instrumentation.

-If you have any questions or feedback about the program or installations, please contact the project manager, Nathan Pitkin, on 9872 1188.
+If you have any questions or feedback about the program or installations, please contact the Project Manager, Bryce Mcgowan on 9872 1530.